 The costs in Table 8 do not include costs associated with Central Administrative and Support Facilities.
-As indicated in Table 7, Future Units will cause the enrollment of the School District to increase by approximately 574 students.
-In accordance with the Provisions of Chapter 341, Statutes of 1992, SB 1612, the SAB adopted a report on January 26, 1994, requiring approximately four (4) square feet of central administrative and support facilities for every student.
+As indicated in Table 7, Future Units will cause the enrollment of the School District to increase by approximately 424 students.
+The SAB-approved standard for Central Administrative and Support Facilities requires approximately four (4) square feet of central administrative and support facilities for every student.
 Based on this report and the estimated cost per square foot to construct and furnish these types of facilities, the Study incorporates a Central Administrative and Support Facilities cost impact of \$800 per student.